 Sausages, Creamy Mashed Potato with Red Wine & Onion Sauce Recipe

-So Mustard Family Foods have taken care of this with their Red Wine & Onion Sauce, which is part of the Summer sauce box and works perfectly with oven cooked Cumberland sausages.
+So Mustard Family Foods have taken care of this with their Red Wine & Onion Sauce, which is part of the Classic Sauce Box and works perfectly with oven-cooked Cumberland sausages.

 12 Cumberland or good quality sausages